COVID-19 and the Elderly – How to Keep Your Loved Ones Safe

 - Sore throat

 COVID-19 symptoms are easy to mistake for other seasonal illnesses including the common cold or flu.
-If you express symptoms, stay home and limit your contact with others.
+If you experience symptoms, stay home and limit your contact with others.

 COVID-19 is spread in the moisture expelled by an individual when they cough or sneeze.
 The virus can live for several days on different types of surfaces awaiting to transfer to other people.